 The Not So Good in Australia

 The writing is uneven throughout the film.
 This is likely due to the number of storylines the film packed into 165 minutes.
 Yes, 165 minutes.
 The film is long.
 It had to be.
 Along with romance and adventure, saving Faraway Downs, the Japanese invasion, the aftermath of that invasion and the feud between Neil, Sarah and Drover, director Baz Luhrmann also tried to tackle what he called “the greatest scar” in Australia’s history.
 I use the word “tried” because, in my opinion, Luhrmann failed.

 In the early 20th century, the Australian government and church missions forcibly removed Aboriginal children of mixed race from their homes.
 Known as the Stolen Generations or Stolen Children, this act was a terrible period in Australian history.
 Yet, the film painted a gloss over it.
 Even romanticized it to further Sarah’s journey.

 Since Australia is set just before World War II, an omission of the Stolen Generations would be glaring.
-Unfortunately, with all the other stories Luhrmann wanted to tell, there simply wasn’t enough time to do justice to the Stolen Generations.
+Unfortunately, with all the other stories Luhrmann wanted to tell, there simply wasn’t time to do justice to the Stolen Generations.
 As a result, it lacked the depth it sorely deserved.

 Final Thoughts on Australia

 The cinematography in Australia was beautiful work.
 The wild color of the Australian Outback saturated every scene.
 Beautifully juxtaposed were lush scenes during the wet with Drover and Sarah’s fledgling romance and her growing relationship with Nullah.
 With a setting such as this wild country, the romance of Australia truly does shine.
 Don’t expect a sweeping epic but I think you’ll still enjoy the easy experience that is Australia.